-Uterine cancer is the growth of cancer cells in the uterus.
+Uterine cancer is the growth of cancer cells that start in the uterus.
 The walls of the uterus are made of an inner and outer lining.
 The endometrium is the inner lining.
 This is where the most common type of uterine cancer begins.

 This fact sheet will focus on endometrial cancer.

 Cancer is the out of control growth of cells.
 The cells form a clump of tissue called a growth or tumor.
 Cancer cells can invade nearby tissues.
 It can then spread to other parts of the body.

 The exact cause of uterine cancer is not known.
 It may be linked to exposure to the hormone estrogen.
 Genes and environment may also play a role in this type of cancer.

 Uterine cancer is more common in women over 40 years old.
 Other things that may raise the risk are:

 - Long term use of estrogens or tamoxifen—in high doses